Content-type: text/html; charset=UTF-8 Man page of passt

 -l, --log-file PATH

-Log to file PATH, not to standard error, and not to the system logger.
+Log to file PATH, and not to the system logger.

 --log-size SIZE